ljpatrick/marxpaint/magic/docs/README.txt

              such as "Open", "New" or "Quit").
 In this case, the same Magic tool is first 'switched-out', and then 'switched-back-in', usually moments later.

+             Finally, it can also happen when the user changes the 'mode' of a tool (i.e., from paint mode to full-image mode).
+First switchout() is called for the old mode, then switchin() is called for the new mode.

              These functions allow users to interact in complicated was with Magic tools (for example, a tool that lets the user draw